What You Need to Know About the Pink Drink for Breast Milk Supply

-We might as well dig a little deeper into these super lactation drinks and see what else there is that could have as promising of a breast milk boosting effect.
+We might as well dig a little deeper into more drinks for breastfeeding that help lactation and see what else there is that could have a promising effect.

-After all, water gets a little monotonous and boring when you are choosing what to drink while breastfeeding.
+After all, water gets a little monotonous when you are choosing what you should be drinking everyday all day trying to satiate that never satisfied breastfeeding thirst.

 Below, you will find a list some not-so-obvious beverages with breast milk boosting capabilities:

 - Ripple Dairy Free Milk (particularly the chocolate flavor)